-The final guidance includes provisions that state large banking organizations (LBOs) should (i) have policies and procedures that identify and describe the role(s) of the personnel and units authorized to be involved in incentive compensation arrangements, identify the source of significant riskrelated inputs, establish appropriate controls governing these inputs to help ensure their integrity, and identify the individual(s) and unit(s) whose approval is necessary for the establishment or modification of incentive compensation arrangements; (ii) create and maintain sufficient documentation to permit an audit of the organization's processes for incentive compensation arrangements; (iii) have any material exceptions or adjustments to the incentive compensation arrangements established for senior executives approved and documented by its board of directors; and (iv) have its board of directors receive and review, on an annual or more frequent basis, an assessment by management of the effectiveness of the design and substantially less extensive, formalized and detailed than those of larger, more complex organizations.

-operation of the organization's incentive compensation system in providing risktaking incentives that are consistent with the organization's safety and soundness.
+the personnel and units authorized to be involved in incentive compensation arrangements, identify the source of significant risk-related inputs, establish appropriate controls governing these inputs to help ensure their integrity, and identify the individual(s) and unit(s) whose approval is necessary for the establishment or modification of incentive compensation arrangements; (ii) create and maintain sufficient documentation to permit an audit of the organization's processes for incentive compensation arrangements; (iii) have any material exceptions or adjustments to the incentive compensation arrangements established for senior executives approved and documented by its board of directors; and (iv) have its board of directors receive and review, on an annual or more frequent basis, an assessment by management of the effectiveness of the design and operation of the organization's incentive compensation system in providing risk-taking incentives that are consistent with the organization's safety and soundness.

-The OCC, FDIC, and OTS have obtained emergency approval under 5 CFR 1320.13 for issuance of the guidance and will issue a Federal Register notice shortly for 60 days of comment as part of the regular PRA clearance process.
-During the regular PRA clearance process the estimated average response time may be reevaluated.
+The OCCand OTS have obtained, and the FDIC is seeking, emergency approval under 5 CFR 1320.13 for issuance of the guidance and will issue a Federal Register notice shortly for 60 days of comment as part of the regular PRA clearance process.
+During the regular PRA clearance process the estimated average response time may be re-evaluated.